We Are Fee-Only, Advice-Only Financial Planners

 Nancy had a 20-year career as an investment and insurance advisor with two large wealth management firms, working as a Senior Associate focused on building and presenting client financial plans and investment portfolio reviews.

 She has a particular interest in financial planning for seniors and their adult children but works with single people, seniors and families at all planning stages seeking to take control of their financial lives.

 Nancy has been interviewed for a variety of publications and financial websites such as the Globe & Mail, Yahoo!
 Canada Finance, the Financial Post, CreditCards.ca, CreditCards.com and the Financial Pipeline.
 She is also a regular contributor to RetireHappy.ca.

 Nancy has two children and is an active volunteer in the community.
 She enjoys travel and entertaining in her spare time.
 Nancy and her daughter also enjoy a shared passion for figure skating.

 Brenda Hiscock, CFP

-Brenda has over 20 years of experience in the financial services industry as a bank branch manager, new advisor trainer, college professor and financial planner.
+Brenda has over 20 years of experience in the financial services industry with a particular emphasis over the past 10 years on retirement planning, business owners and expatriate Canadians.
+She has also worked as a bank branch manager, a financial advisor trainer and a college professor teaching students about investment products.
 Whether she’s explaining a financial concept to one person or to a room of 100, Brenda’s approach to personal finance is that of education.
 After all, it’s much easier to follow advice when you understand it.